mileusna/srs/README.md

 ## Testing

 Since SRS contains timestamp component it is difficult to test package against static expected results because SRS result will change over time.
 That is the reasons why the tests actually connects to most popular SRS daemon for Postfix, [postsrsd](https://github.com/roehling/postsrsd), and checks the results.
-As long as you use the same domain name and same secret key, results should match.
+As long as you use the same domain name and same secret key, results should match, although there are some exceptions.

 ### Exceptions